kensiprell/ktorio.github.io/quickstart/quickstart/maven.md

 priority: 0
 ---

-In this guide, we will show you how to create a Maven `pom.xml` file and how to configure it to support Ktor.
+In this guide we will show you how to create a Maven `pom.xml` file and how to configure it to support Ktor.

 **Table of contents:**

 * TOC
 {:toc}

-## Basic Kotlin `pom.xml` file (without Ktor)
+## Basic Kotlin `pom.xml` File (without Ktor)
 {: #initial }

 Maven is a build automation tool used primarily for Java projects.
 It reads project configuration from `pom.xml` files.
 Here is a basic `pom.xml` file for building Kotlin applications:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>